Farmism/Simulator/README.md

 Once you have python installed, follow these instructions (assumes zero previous experience):

-1) copy-paste RUPO.py code on your desktop to a file called RUPO.py
+1) copy-paste multi.py or single.py code on your desktop to a file called RUPO.py

 ###### FOR MAC-USERS: